YeasinSE/Mystical-STD/api-log-server/README.md

      Centralized logging enhances security by providing a comprehensive audit trail of system activities and potential security incidents.

- - `Error Handling with Redis Pub/Sub:` In the event of system errors during scanning, the infrastructure publishes error messages to Redis using the publish/subscribe (Pub/Sub) model.
-This allows for efficient error handling and troubleshooting, ensuring timely resolution of deployment issues.
+ -  `Efficient Error Handling:` Using Redis Pub/Sub, the infrastructure facilitates efficient error handling and troubleshooting, minimizing deployment downtime and ensuring seamless delivery of api.

 ### Follow the instruction step by step
 Before go to step you should be install node in your system. i used node 20.x version.